singh-man/books/crackingTheCoding/03_stacksAndQueues.md

 - pop(): Remove the top item from the stack.
 - push(itern): Add an item to the top of the stack.
 - peek(): Return the top of the stack.
-- is Empty(): Return true if and only if the stack is empty.
+- isEmpty(): Return true if and only if the stack is empty.

 Unlike an array, a stack does not offer constant-time access to the ith item.
 However, it does allow constant-time adds and removes, as it doesn't require shifting elements around.